-- Understanding and displaying professional behaviour that is in line with the relevant Codes of Professional Conduct. - Understanding and meeting the professional practice requirements by the end of the first trimester of first year of study, or earlier if advised by the Program, as outlined on the Fit for Professional Practice website.
+- Understanding and displaying professional behaviour that is in line with the relevant Codes of Professional Conduct - Understanding and meeting the professional practice requirements by the end of the first trimester of first year of study, or earlier if advised by the Program, as outlined on the Health Placement Support Hub website.
 This includes, but is not limited to:

 - Obtaining an Australian National Police Check from the Australian Federal Police if listed as mandatory.
-Students must, where required, present their certificate when attending placement. - Obtaining a current Queensland Blue Card or Working with Children Check from another state/territory for their program of study, if listed as mandatory. - Obtaining required immunisations and health test requirements, as specified on the Fit for Professional Practice website, to comply with the Griffith University Guidelines for the Prevention and Control of Communicable and Notifiable Diseases. - Obtaining other professional practice requirements, as specified by the organisation at which they will be attending a professional practice activity.
-These requirements can differ between organisations, states and territories. - Maintaining all professional practice requirements.
-Students are required to update any professional practice requirements upon expiry so that currency is maintained throughout their enrolment in a program. - Disclosing to the Fit for Professional Practice Office, criminal convictions, inability to obtain a Blue Card/Working with Children Check or the inability to be vaccinated.
-Disclosure is required during the first trimester of study. - Notifying the Fit for Professional Practice Office of any changes to Police Information during their enrolment. - Disclosing health and wellbeing concerns, as per the Students with Disabilities Policy, using the Griffith University Disclosure Statement. - Complying with Griffith University infection control policies for on-campus activities and facilitybased policies for the organisations in which professional practice activities are conducted in the community. - Complying with workplace health safety policies and procedures on-campus and facility-based policies for the organisations in which professional practice activities are conducted in the community. - Complying with organisation-specific requirements, such as removing facial piercings and covering tattoos.
+Students must, where required, present their certificate when attending placement - Obtaining a current Queensland Blue Card or Working with Children Check from another state/territory for their program of study, if listed as mandatory - Obtaining required immunisations and health test requirements, as specified on the on Health Placement Support Hub website, to comply with the Griffith University Guidelines for the

+Prevention and Control of Communicable and Notifiable Diseases

+- Obtaining other professional practice requirements, as specified by the organisation at which they will be attending a professional practice activity.
+These requirements can differ between organisations, states and territories - Maintaining all professional practice requirements.
+Students are required to update any professional practice requirements upon expiry so that currency is maintained throughout their enrolment in a program - Disclosing to the Program Director or the Health Placement Support Hub, criminal convictions, inability to obtain a Blue Card/Working with Children Check or the inability to be vaccinated.
+Disclosure will be required in the first trimester of study - Notifying the Health Placement Support of any changes to Police Information during their enrolment - Disclosing health and wellbeing concerns, as per the Students with Disabilities Policy - Complying with Griffith University infection control policies for on-campus activities and facilitybased policies for the organisations in which professional practice activities are conducted in the community - Complying with workplace health safety policies and procedures on-campus and facility-based policies for the organisations in which professional practice activities are conducted in the community - Complying with organisation-specific requirements, such as removing facial piercings and covering tattoos.